Patrol Captain

 At the completion of the qualification candidates will be able to:

-4. Explain the purpose of the Patrol Captain in a leadership role and the leadership styles they apply
+1. Explain the purpose of the Patrol Captain in a leadership role.

-To begin training for this qualification contact your club or local Club Development Officer.
+To begin training for this qualification contact your club or local Club Support Lead.